Fairoz Hasan

-Fairoz Hasan (born 26 November 1988) is a Singaporean footballer who plays as a forward for Albirex Niigata (S).
+Muhammad Fairoz bin Hasan (born 26 November 1988) is a Singaporean footballer who plays as a striker, right-winger or attacking-midfielder for Singapore Premier League club Hougang United.

 Career

 Fairoz started his career at Sengkang Punggol in 2008.
 He was selected to represent Singapore in the Vietnam Under-21 Open competition.

 Fairoz was fined $1,500 and banned for eight months for his involvement in the fight on Sept 7 2010 between the Young Lions and Beijing Guoan Talent, during a S.League match at Jalan Besar Stadium.